clap-rs/clap/README.md

 * **app_from_crate!:** Combines `crate_version!`, `crate_name!`, `crate_description!`, and `crate_authors!` into a single macro call to build a default `App` instance from the `Cargo.toml` fields
 * **no_cargo:**  adds a `no_cargo` feature to disable Cargo-env-var-dependent macros for those *not* using `cargo` to build their crates
 * **Options:**  fixes a critical bug where options weren't forced to have a value
-*   fixes an issue where the full help message wasn't written when doing `App::write_help`
 *   fixes a bug where calling the help of a subcommand wasn't ignoring required args of parent commands
 * **Help Subcommand:**  fixes a bug where the help subcommand couldn't be overriden
 * **Low Index Multiples:**  fixes a bug which caused combinations of LowIndexMultiples and `Arg::allow_hyphen_values` to fail parsing